visit to the Shaker village

 "proprietary" formula.
 Read the e-mail here.

 What can you do?
-If you want to ask them to sell cleaner
+Ask them to sell cleaner

 furniture, contact them here.